leonyork/cognito-oauth2-demo/README.md

 ### Build and deploy
 The first time this is deployed it takes a while as it provisions a CloudFront distribution (15 mins or so)
 ```
-npm run deploy -- --stage some-stage
+npm run deploy
 ```
 Note that it will try and set a domain for your instance of Cognito.
 If this domain is already taken, then it won't be able to use that domain.
-You may want to change the name of the service in serverless.yml if this is the case.
+You may want to change the name of the service

 ### Lints and fixes files
 ```